 8 way hand-tied coil springs vs. elasticized webbing comparison -- Genuine 8 way hand-tied coils have long been considered the gold standard for seating support systems.
 Although this was the world-wide standard for high end furniture for many years, its use has drastically been reduced over the past two decades.
 It is rarely used outside the U.S. or in modern style furniture.

 There are three primary reasons for the demise of 8 way hand-tied coils.

 Today, cushions are made with far more resilient (and thicker) foams or with coil springs inside the cushion core.
 As a result, the cushion itself provides the support -- and the spring system used beneath those cushions becomes far less important to the overall comfort.
-It is almost impossible, even for an expert, to tell the difference between different spring systems when seated on a high quality cushion.
+It is almost impossible, even for an expert, to tell the difference between different foundation support systems when seated on a high quality cushion.

 Our elasticized webbing spring systems are covered by an unlimited lifetime warranty.
 If one of our frames fails at any time for any reason (including customer abuse) we will replace the damaged part at no charge.

 Simplicity Sofas offers a choice of (3) different cushion constructions: